jacksonlewis87/MLB-Player-Tracking/README.md

 ### Foul lines

 First, I focused on finding both foul lines, as they are essential to accurately locating all 4 bases.
-To do this, I used a combination of a white color mask and OpenCV's Canny/HoughLinesP functions, which detects lines in a photo.
+To do this, I used a combination of a white color mask and OpenCV's Canny/HoughLinesP functions, which detect lines in a photo.

 #### Masked
 <img src="https://github.com/jacksonlewis87/MLB-Player-Tracking/blob/inital_upload/media/images/foulLineMask.jpg?raw=true" width="840" height="500" />